The application period for the 2018 Quaker United Nations Summer School is now CLOSED.

-The Geneva Summer School provides an introduction for young people to the work of the United Nations, as seen through the programme areas of QUNO.
+The Quaker United Nations Summer School provides an introduction for young people to the work of the United Nations, as seen through the programme areas of QUNO.
 Emphasis is given to formal and informal discussion sessions, allowing Summer School participants to gain in-depth understanding of the issues at stake and the dynamics that shape work on these issues.
 A variety of learning techniques are employed, including lectures, small group discussions, role play and workshops.

 The twelve days in Geneva are not all work - Geneva is surrounded by magnificent walking country and has a beautiful lake to swim in.
 Geneva itself is a fascinating city with some particularly fine historic buildings and many cultural and recreational activities.